Twitterature: Poetry

+Humor

+The short form character limit of Twitter has proved suitable for one-liner jokes and humorous observations, with some notable Twitter profiles publishing humor collections that originated as tweets.
+Examples include Steve Martin's The Ten, Make That Nine, Habits of Very Organized People.
+Make That Ten.: The Tweets of Steve Martin (2012), Justin Halpern's Sh*t My Dad Says (2010), Nick Douglas's Twitter Wit: Brilliance in 140 Characters or Less – The Authorized Collection of Clever Celebrity Comedy (2009), and Brian M. Clark's Fuck All You Motherfuckers (2015).

 Fiction

 Twitterature fiction includes 140-character stories, fan fiction, the retelling of literary classics and legends, twitter novels, and collaborative works.
 The terms "twiction" and "tweet fic" (Twitter fiction), "twiller" (Twitter thriller), and "phweeting" (fake tweeting) also exist to describe particular twitterature fiction genres.

 I was mowing the lawn.
 I peered at my neighbor's immaculate yard; his grass was literally greener.
 Then a meteor fell atop his lovely house.